 - Offer flexible payment options with different payment providers and manual invoicing

 - Optimize for conversion with powerful checkout promotions

-If you’re getting into wholesale, a B2B ecommerce solution drive sales by helping you:
+If you’re getting into wholesale ecommerce, a B2B ecommerce solution can drive sales by helping you:

 - Create custom pricing and discounts for specific customer segments